-The Community Development Overlay is a tool that allows land use designations from the Community Development Foundation Component to be applied through General Plan Amendments in the future within specified areas currently within Rural, Rural Community, Agriculture, or Open Space Foundation Component The existing underlying land use designations of these other foundation components will remain and continue to be allowed until such time as the alternate Community Development Overlay's land uses are approved.
-Typically, such overlays will contain special policies within the appropriate area plan texts that address important local issues, such as buffering between existing and new uses, rules for applying the new Community Development designations, and their permitted densities and intensities.
-Community Development Overlays are mapped on the affected Area Plan Overlays and Policy Areas map.
+The Community Development Overlay is a tool that allows land use designations from the Community Development land use designations Foundation Component to be applied through General Plan Amendments in the future within specified areas lying currently within Rural, Rural Community, Agriculture, or Open Space Foundation Component areas, while maintaining The existing underlying land use designations of these other foundation components will remain and continue to be allowed until such time as the alternate Community Development Overlay's land uses are approved.
+Typically, such overlays will contain special policies within the appropriate area plan texts that address important local issues, such as buffering between existing and new uses, and designations and proposed rules for applying the new Community Development designations, and their permitted densities and intensities. of development.
+Community Development Overlays established at the time of General Plan adoption are mapped on the affected Area Plan Overlays and Policy Areas Land Use Plan map.
+General Plan Amendments from other Foundation Components to Community Development designations within the Community Development Overlay are exempt from the eight-year Foundation Component amendment restriction and other procedural requirements applicable to Foundation Component amendments.
+Such amendments shall be deemed Entitlement/Policy amendments and be subject to the procedural requirements applicable to that category of amendments.
 For the specific land use and planning assumptions associated with the Community Development Overlays throughout the county, see Table E-12 of General Plan Appendix E-1.